 - Manufacturer’s Summary of Product Characteristics as being ‘gluten-free’

-Please note: Limited stability does not apply to injections containing a diluent vial which are reconstituted prior to administration to a patient.
+If a product has a stability of 13 days or less, you should mark the preparation as having limited stability.
+This does not apply to injections containing a diluent vial which are reconstituted prior to administration to a patient.

 Using the system